faisal-fida/Ecommerce-ETL-Pipeline/readme.md

 - `data_processing/`: Contains scripts related to data processing and cleaning.
 - `handle_database/`: Includes code for handling the product database and storage.
 - `output/`: Stores output files generated during the data processing pipeline.
-- `.dockerignore`: Specifies files and directories to be ignored when building and deploying Docker images.
-- `.gitignore`: Specifies files and directories to be ignored by Git.
 - `Dockerfile`: Defines the instructions to build a Docker image for this project.
 - `Initial_Products_Scraper.ipynb`: Jupyter Notebook file containing the initial product scraping code.
-- `Pipfile` and `Pipfile.lock`: Dependency files for the project.
-- `main.py`: Main script for the project.
-- `readme.md`: This README file.
-- `requirements.txt`: Specifies the required Python packages for the project.
-- `run_image.py`: Script to run the Docker image.
+- `run_image.py`: Script to run the Docker image on GCP.
 - `scraping_list_product_modules.py`: Contains modules for scraping product listings.

 ## Installation